-Staff are generous in their awarding of Credits to pupils across the academic, co-curricular and pastoral areas of School life.
-They rarely hand out Debits, which are used in Years 5, 6, 7 and in the Top Form; in Year 4 they may only be used under exceptional circumstances and in discussion with the Form Teacher.
+Staff are generous in their awarding of credits to pupils across the academic, co-curricular and pastoral areas of School life.
+They rarely hand out debits, which are used in Years 5, 6, 7 and in the Top Form; in Year 4 they may only be used under exceptional circumstances and in discussion with the Form Teacher.

-They award Credits (and Debits) according to the following criteria:
+Credits and debits are given according to the following criteria: